JoshuaLelon/log_to_csv/README.md

 # log_to_csv
 This is a script I use to parse my windows event log file into a csv / excel readable format for data analysis.

+# To use it:

-To run it, using the command prompt, clone the project, navigate to the project directory, and then run the following command:
+Open the command prompt, clone the project, navigate to the project directory, and then run the following command:

 python create_log.py